Skip to main content

 If you have ever typed "books like Firefly but with romance" into a search bar, you already know what you are chasing.

-And you want two people somewhere in that mix who can't stop looking at each other.
+And somewhere in that mix, two people who can't stop looking at each other.

 Firefly gave you all of it, and then it was gone before it ever got the chance to let the romance breathe.